lukasznowarkiewicz/aboutMe/README.md

 iPhone13MiniCoolingCase is a custom-engineered, passively cooled case designed to tackle the overheating issues encountered during high-demand scenarios like continuous navigation, high screen brightness, and multi-tasking in direct sunlight.
-Using Fusion 360 for thermal simulations and CAD modeling, the project integrates a CNC-machined Aluminum 6061 heatsink—featuring meticulously studied geometric patterns and air channels—with a flexible, 3D-printed TPU casing, all while maintaining a slim profile comparable to commercial cases.
-Extensive testing revealed significant improvements, reducing the charge-up time from 3:37 to 1:50, marginally boosting Geekbench scores, and eliminating the dreaded "Charging On Hold" notification.&#x20;
+Using Fusion 360 for thermal simulations and CAD modeling, the project integrates a CNC-machined Aluminum 6061 heatsink—featuring meticulously studied geometric patterns and air channels—with a flexible, 3D-printed TPU casing.
+Extensive testing revealed significant improvements, reducing the charge-up time from 3:37 to 1:50, marginally boosting Geekbench scores, and eliminating the dreaded "Charging On Hold" notification.

 ### [HSRGB](https://github.com/lukasznowarkiewicz/HSRGB)